pulumi/pulumi-self-hosted-installers/eks-hosted-microstacks/README.md

 - copy "Pulumi.README.yaml" to a file where "README" is replaced with the name of your stack.
   - For example, if you are naming the stacks "prod", then you would run `cp Pulumi.README.yaml Pulumi.prod.yaml`
 - edit "Pulumi.prod.yaml" and follow the instructions in the file about setting configuration values.
+  - In a number of cases you can use the default values copied from "Pulumi.README.yaml".
 - Run `pulumi up` to deploy the infrastructure.
 - Move to the next project folder and repeat the above steps.